tokio-rs/tokio-uring/DESIGN.md

 across threads, and strategies tend to vary.
 For example, a TCP server can distribute accepted connections across multiple threads, ideally while maintaining equal load across threads.
-One approach is to submit "accept" operations for the same listener concurrently across all the runtime threads.
-Overloaded workers can back-off starting new "accept" operations.
-Defining runtime load is out of scope for this design document, though pseudocode is included below.
+One approach is to submit "accept" operations for the same listener concurrently across all the runtime threads while ensuring overloaded workers back-off.
+Defining runtime load is out of this crate's scope and left to the application, though pseudocode follows.

-Pseudocode:

 ```rust
 let listener = Arc::new(TcpListener::bind(...));